-ON THIS PAGE: You will find information about how many people are diagnosed with a soft tissue sarcoma each year and some general survival information.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with soft tissue sarcoma (STS) each year.
+You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.